rcarmo/digital-signage-client/README.md

   Playlists can contain URLs to HTML content of various descriptions or to video files, and support time intervals and simple "random" groups.

+- the server can push new content to the client in near-realtime (depending on content type), including whole new playlists.

 - communication between client and server was downgraded from websockets to an HTTP(S) polling mechanism to better cope with firewalls, NAT, timeouts, etc.